top of page

 Journaling Prompts

-1. Reflect on a time when you felt emotionally drained or fatigued.
-How did you respond to the situation?
-What did you learn from the experience?
+1. Reflect on a time when you felt emotionally drained.
+How did you respond to this situation?
+What did you learn?

-This question builds self-awareness and helps identify patterns in how you handle emotional stress.
-Reflecting on past fatigue shows whether you withdraw, seek support, or push through, allowing you to choose healthier responses.
+This question builds self-awareness and helps identify your patterns in responding to emotional stress.
+Understanding past fatigue shows whether you withdraw, seek support, or push through.

-1. Think about a relationship in your life where you struggle to connect with the other person.
-What are some potential barriers to empathy that may be present?
-What small steps could you take to overcome these barriers and build a stronger connection?
+1. Think about a relationship where you struggle to connect.
+What barriers to empathy exist?
+What small steps could you take to strengthen this connection?

-This activation exercise helps identify barriers to empathy—differences in communication, past conflicts, or personal biases.
+This exercise helps identify barriers such as differences in communication or past conflicts.

-1. Consider a time when you experienced trauma or unresolved issues.
-How did these experiences affect your ability to empathize with others?
-What steps can you take to work through these issues and cultivate a more empathetic heart?
+1. Recall a time when you experienced trauma.
+How did this affect your ability to empathize?
+What steps can you take to work through these issues and cultivate empathy?

-Asking these questions encourages self-compassion, helping you acknowledge your struggles without shame.
-It also promotes intentional growth by guiding you to take actionable steps—whether through self-care, being more specific when seeking Jesus, heart healing sessions, or relational repair.
-Over time, this process rewires the brain, strengthens emotional resilience, and fosters deeper, more authentic connections with others.
+Asking these questions encourages self-compassion.
+It helps you acknowledge your struggles without shame and promotes growth by guiding you to actionable steps—whether through self-care, prayer, or relational repair.
+This process rewires the brain, strengthens emotional resilience, and fosters authentic connections with others.

 Contact Us